 - Location: The proposed development footprint is located on Municipal property, next to the existing town.
-Portions of the proposed footprint had already been settled. - Activity: The proposed activity is expected to result in a permanent transformation of approximately 43 ha of land, of which more than 70% is still covered by disturbed indigenous vegetation. - Geology & Soils: No special features such as true quarts patches or heuweltjies were observed in or near to the larger footprint area that may result in specialised plant habitat. - Land use and cover: The footprint is on municipal land in close proximity to the town of Wegdraai.
-About 30% of the footprint is disturbed or already settled.
-The area is grazed by livestock, which can be seen in the poor condition of many of the plant species (coupled with the recent on-going drought). - Vegetation status: The vegetation is not considered a threatened vegetation type, but conservation targets have not yet been met.
-Of the 43 ha footprint about 13 ha is transformed (illegal dumping, excavations) or settled.
-The remainder of the site was in poor condition as a result of illegal dumping windblown waste, urban related activities (trampling in Site 2, 3 & 4) or in just very disturbed.
-The ephemeral water courses to the southwest of Site 4 were in particular poor condition, being used as a dumping site and as one big toilet. - Conservation priority areas: According to the Northern Cape CBA maps the proposed site falls within a CBA area.
+Portions of the proposed footprint had already been settled. - Activity: The proposed activity is expected to result in a permanent transformation of approximately 36 ha of land, of which more than 60% is still covered by indigenous vegetation. - Geology & Soils: No special features such as true quarts patches or heuweltjies were observed in or near to the larger footprint area that may result in specialised plant habitat. - Land use and cover: The footprint is on municipal land in close proximity to the town of Topline.
+About 35% of the footprint is disturbed or already settled.
+The area is grazed by livestock, which can be seen in the condition and diversity of species encountered (coupled with the effects of the ongoing drought). - Vegetation status: The vegetation is not considered a threatened vegetation type, but conservation targets have not yet been met.
+Of the 36 ha footprint about 12 ha is already disturbed or settled.
+The vegetation can be described as a sparse low and open shrubland (1 m in height) usually dominated by Senegalia mellifera (Swarthaak) in combination with Tetraena decumbens (=Zygophyllum) and Justicia australis, but with the occasional Vachellia tortilis or Boscia albitrunca in between.
+The presence of Vachellia tortilis was somewhat surprising as this must be almost on the western edge of its distribution range.
+Although the veld was in relative good condition, species diversity was low, which is most probably the result of grazing practices, coupled with the current drought conditions.
+Grasses were scarce and the vegetation seemed to be reduced to hardy or pioneer species.
+The ephemeral water courses were generally in good condition. - Conservation priority areas: According to the Northern Cape CBA maps the proposed site falls within a CBA area.
 However, there is no alternative on Municipal land that will not impact on the CBA.
-The site will not impact on any recognised centre of endemism. - Connectivity: The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent. - Watercourses and wetlands: Not evaluated in this study as a separate freshwater impact assessment has been commissioned as part of the NEMA EIA process. - Protected or endangered plant species: The most significant botanical aspect of this site is the presence of a 4 protected Vachellia erioloba trees and 3 protected Sheppard trees (Boscia albitrunca) (refer to Table 2) and a number of Northern Cape Nature Conservation Act, protected species (Refer to Table 3). - Alien and Invasive Plant species: Portions of the site has been heavily invaded by the alien invasive Prosopis tree.
+The site will not impact on any recognised centre of endemism. - Connectivity: The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent. - Watercourses and wetlands: Not evaluated in this study as a separate freshwater impact assessment has been commissioned as part of the NEMA EIA process. - Protected or endangered plant species: The most significant botanical aspect of this site is the presence of a protected Sheppard tree (Boscia albitrunca) (refer to Table 2) and a number of Northern Cape Nature Conservation Act, protected species (Refer to Table 3). - Alien and Invasive Plant species: The south eastern portion of the proposed site (next to the town) has been invaded by the alien invasive Prosopis tree.
 These plants should be removed responsibly before development commence.